How many images should I choose?

 This is going to mainly depend on your pictures, and your budget.
 To get started, I recommend going through all your pictures and picking your favorites, then look at your budget, and cut down (or not) accordingly.

-The most popular sets are 100 images, 84 images, and 48 images.
+The most popular sets are 100 images/40 pages, 72Â images/30 pages, 120 images/50 pages and 48 images/20 pages.

 Can you work from film negatives?